 (i) shares that are reacquired or withheld (or not issued) by us to satisfy the exercise or purchase price of a stock award; (ii) shares that are reacquired or withheld (or not issued) by us to satisfy a tax withholding obligation in connection with stock options or stock appreciation rights; (iii) shares repurchased by us on the open market with the proceeds of the exercise price of a stock option or stock appreciation right; and (iv) the gross number of shares subject to a stock appreciation right in the event that such stock appreciation right is settled in shares. - Fungible share counting.
-The Amended 2017 Plan contains a fungible share counting structure, whereby the number of shares of our common stock available for issuance under the Amended 2017 Plan will be reduced by: (i) 1 share for each share issued pursuant to an "appreciation award" (which is a stock option or a stock appreciation right with respect to which the exercise or strike price is at least 100% of the fair market value of our common stock on the date of grant) granted under the Amended 2017 Plan; (ii) 1.5 shares for each share issued pursuant to a "full value award" (which is a stock award that is not an appreciation award) granted under the Amended 2017 Plan prior to May 25, 2022; and (iii) 2 shares for each share issued pursuant to a full value award granted under the Amended 2017 Plan on or after May 25, 2022.
-As part of such fungible share counting structure, the number of shares of our common stock available for issuance under the Amended 2017 Plan will be increased by: (i) 1 share for each share that becomes available again for issuance under the terms of the Amended 2017 Plan subject to an appreciation award; (ii) 1.5 shares for each share that becomes available again for issuance under the terms of the Amended 2017 Plan subject to a full value award prior to May 25, 2022; and (iii) 2 shares for each share that becomes available again for issuance under the terms of the Amended 2017 Plan subject to a full value award prior to May 25, 2022; and (iii) 2 shares for each share that becomes available again for issuance under the terms of the Amended 2017 Plan subject to a full value award on or after May 25, 2022. - Minimum vesting requirements.
-The Amended 2017 Plan provides that no award may vest until at least 12 months following the date of grant of the award; provided, however, that shares up to 5% of the aggregate number of shares that may be issued under the Amended 2017 Plan may be issued pursuant to awards which do not meet such vesting requirements.
+The Amended 2017 Plan contains a "fungible share counting" structure, whereby the number of shares available for issuance under the Amended 2017 Plan will be reduced by: (i) one share for each share issued pursuant to a stock option or stock appreciation right with an exercise price that is at least 100% of the fair market value of our common stock on the date of grant (Appreciation Award) granted under the Amended 2017 Plan; and (ii) 1.5 shares for each share issued pursuant to a stock award that is not an Appreciation Award (Full Value Award) granted under the Amended 2017 Plan.
+As part of such fungible share counting structure, the number of shares available for issuance under the Amended 2017 Plan will be increased by: (i) one share for each share that becomes available again for issuance under the terms of the Amended 2017 Plan subject to a Full Value Award.